 El Museo Latino opened its doors in the historic Livestock Exchange Building on May 5, 1993, as the first Latino Art & History Museum and Cultural Center in the Midwest.
 In 1997, the museum moved to its present brick and red-tile-roof building.
 The original construction of 1887 was a school and was reconstructed in the 1930s.
 Today, El Museo Latino is one of only seventeen Latino museums in the United States.

-In conjunction to the exhibits, El Museo Latino develops educational programs that include lectures, slide presentations, films, art classes, workshops, demonstrations, art history classes, gallery talks, guided visits, and dance classes.
-Some of the programs are age specific for K-12, some for post secondary students, and others are for an adult audience.
+In conjunction with the exhibits, El Museo Latino develops educational programs that include lectures, presentations, films, art classes, workshops, demonstrations, art history classes, gallery talks, guided visits, and dance classes.
+Some of the programs are age specific for K-12, some for post-secondary students, and others are for an adult audience.
 In addition, El Museo Latino is a resource and a center for Latino studies in the Midwest.